Adam-Langley/efcore-temporal-query/README.md

 The following is an example of querying a customer record from a Temporal Table at a specific time, including an Address record from that same time.
-All joined/projected relationships will have the "FOR SYSTEM_TIME" predicate applied to the generated SQL.
+All joined relationships will have the "FOR SYSTEM_TIME" predicate applied to the generated SQL.

 ```
 using Microsoft.EntityFrameworkCore;